 - Consistent feelings of helplessness or guilt

-- A decrease in energy or general sense of fatigue
+- A decrease in energy or a general sense of fatigue

 - Difficulty focusing on tasks, remembering details, or making decisions